plekkala/WeatherApp/README.md

 As of 07/07/2016

-Junit code is not there

-Issues:
+To be Done:

 1)Null check on cities is not done

 2)Code Refractoring needs to be done

+3)Junit cases are to be developed

+4)jsp can be developed better

+Issues:

+1) When user searches with empty or null city name, It will provide a Javascript Alert